Skip to main content

 IMS best practice tips

 1 - Check the known issues page if a rule isn’t working as expected before requesting a tolerance override.
+The known issues log can be found by clicking on the support guides for the relevant collection on the Data Collection page.
 If the rule is on the known issues page, please disregard the rule for the time being.
 We will update the page once it is resolved.
-Please do not raise a tolerance for a rule that has a known issue.
+If a quality rule is not listed as a known issue please contact [email protected]

 2 - You don’t need to request a decommit.
 If you have changes then you can upload a new file to the HDP.
 This will update any open IMS queries that you have.